Howard Schultz: Wealth

 Schultz was named the 209th-richest person in the U.S. in October 2020 by Forbes with a net worth of $4.3 billion.
 His exploration of running for political office has prompted calls for him to sell all of his stock holdings in Starbucks to appease any conflict of interest.
 Although not firmly committing to sell his shares upon election, Schultz has expressed interest in setting up a blind trust to hold his shares.
-However, Foreign Policy noted that even if in a blind trust, his interest in the shares could still prompt a conflict of interest in because the shares' performance is linked with the company's performance.
+However, Foreign Policy noted that even if in a blind trust, his interest in the shares could still prompt a conflict of interest because the shares' performance is linked with the company's performance.
 In 1998, Schultz established venture capital firm Maveron with investment banker Dan Levitan.
 He and Levitan primarily invest in start-up companies and seeding consumer-focused companies, such as eBay, Shutterfly, and Zulily.
 As of July 2014, the venture capital firm was worth $1.3 billion in assets under management (AUM).
 As of July 2022, Schultz's net worth is US$3.9 billion.

 Schultz is the owner of 'PI', a 77-metre luxury superyacht built by Feadship for $120 million.

 Philanthropy

-In 1996, Howard and Sheri Schultz co-founded the Schultz Family Foundation, which supports Onward Youth, aimed at promoting employment for young people between the ages of 16 and 24 who are not in school and not working, and Onward Veterans, which aims to help post-9/11 military veterans to successfully transition to civilian life.
+In 1996, Howard and Sheri Schultz co-founded the Schultz Family Foundation, which supports Onward Youth, aimed at promoting employment for young people between the ages of 16 and 24 who are not in school and not working, and Onward Veterans, which is poised to help post-9/11 military veterans to successfully transition to civilian life.

+After the October 7th 2023 attacks on Israel by Hamas, the Schultz foundation released a press release on the 13th of October stating that "we join millions around the world who will not remain silent bystanders to evil" and that "More will follow, including support to address the trauma and humanitarian needs that are unfolding".
+Later on 26 October 2023 Starbucks released another press release further clarifying Schultz and the company's position.
+The press release stated that Schultz and the company had never sent profits to the Israeli government or army.
+It did not discuss the Schultz foundation.

 Awards and honors

-In 1998, Schultz received the 'Israel 50th Anniversary Tribute Award'.
+In 1998, Schultz received the 'Israel 50th Anniversary Tribute Award' for "playing a key role in promoting a close alliance between the United States and Israel".
 In 1999 AIDs Action awarded Schultz the National Leadership Award for philanthropic and educational efforts to battle AIDS.
 Schultz was named Fortune magazine's 2011 "Businessperson of the Year" for his initiatives in the economy and job market.
 Fortune went on to list him as the most generous CEO of 2015, for Starbucks' healthcare coverage, educational opportunities, and employee stock options.

 Schultz spoke at the 2017 Arizona State University commencement ceremony and was presented with an honorary Doctor of humane letters degree.
 In November 2017, the NAACP Legal Defense and Educational Fund presented Schultz with the National Equal Justice Award.